 Years of Experience

-For those with one to four years of experience, paychecks typically reach $48K.
-Respondents who have been working for five to nine years tend to make around $63K.
-Broken down by tenure, the largest share of Baltimore City Public Schools employees (41 percent) have 10-19 years of experience and typically earn about $63K annually.
+Five to nine years of work experience seem to result in median wages of approximately $65K per year.
+For those with one to four years of experience, median paychecks reach about $50K annually.
+Broken down by tenure, the largest share of Baltimore City Public Schools employees (34 percent) have 10-19 years of experience and earn $78K per year on average.

 Certifications and Degrees

-Baltimore City Public Schools' employees are more likely to be female — the female-to-male ratio is more than 3 to 1.
+At Baltimore City Public Schools, there are significantly more females who responded to the questionnaire than males — the female-to-male ratio is more than 3 to 1.

 Benefits and Perks